gilt/tech-blog/_posts/2016-08-12-rookie-summer.md

 </p>

 So, what was our actual project for the summer?
-The Gilt Style Quiz is a fun, playful way to get users interacting with the Gilt service without necessitating a purchase.
-At the same time, the app gives us a chance to get to know our users better as well.
+The Gilt Style Quiz is a fun, playful way for users to start interacting with the Gilt iOS app without making a purchase.
+At the same time, the app gives Gilt a chance to get to know our users better as well.
 Through a series of style related questions, we are able to collect both brand and product category affinities for a user and are able to, as a result, better personalize the shopping experience for our users.
 As a team, we took complete ownership of the project and built the app from ground up.
 We began by developing the API and data models, and then we split up to tackle the front and back ends of the project.

 ### What about Gilt Tech made the internship so cool?